 The Biomedical Ethics and Medical Humanities foundation area enables medical students to study a chosen area in depth as a complement to the breadth of knowledge and skills gained by general medical education.
 Biomedical Ethics and Medical Humanities is an opportunity for interested students to reflect on, analyze, and contribute to the meaning of medicine by focusing on one (or more!) of the diverse fields that contribute to bioethics and/or the arts and humanities as related to medicine.
-Resources and events related to medical humanities can be found by exploring the Arts, Humanities, and Medicine Program.
+Resources and events related to medical humanities can be found by exploring the Medicine and the Muse Program.

 Biomedical Ethics and Medical Humanities students will be able to examine the ethical and humanistic dimensions of research and practice, and focus on issues that they will confront whether at the laboratory bench or at the bedside.
 We define "Biomedical Ethics" as broadly encompassing the examination of the ethics of all biomedical research, medicine, and health care.
 We envision the "Humanities" to include the traditional humanities fields of literature, philosophy, history, religion, and the arts (visual, theatre, media), as well as humanities-oriented social sciences (including anthropology and sociology).